Since 2011, I have been working with 'Pushed out learners' who are excluded from schools.

-In 2011, I completed work for the Training and Development Agency (TDA) looking at how vulnerable young people being taught outside of the main stream education sector, (in Pupil Referral Units or Special schools) were using social media.
+My first work involved being commissioned by the Training and Development Agency (TDA) to assess how vulnerable young people being taught outside of the main stream education sector, (in Pupil Referral Units or Special schools) were using social media.
 The study also looked at what training needs and support those working with these students needed in terms of their own professional development.
 You can read the report 'Munch, Poke, Ping' report here

 In October 2011, the Nominet Trust awarded me a grant to continue this project and extend the development of intensive work with groups of vulnerable young people in a further 3 Pupil Referral Units.
 This work has started and a dedicated 'Munch Poke Ping' area of this website will be updated shortly.